LearnVueCo/learnvue/articles/v-model-guide.md

 ## Using Vue v-model in custom components

-Alright, now that we know the basics of v-model inside of forms/inputs, let’s look at an interesting use for v-model – **creating two-way data binding between components.**
+Alright, now that we know the basics of v-model inside of forms/inputs, let's look at an interesting use for v-model – **creating two-way data binding between components.**

 In Vue, data binding between components has two main steps: